brycewray/hugo-site/content/posts/2023/08/mixed-nuts-12/index.md

 ----

-Lately, I've been forcing myself to use Firefox rather than Chrome, chiefly because of the [ongoing drama](https://news.ycombinator.com/item?id=36876301) over Chromium's Web Environment Integrity (WEI) API.[^Safari] I doubt seriously that all we anti-WEI nerds' protests will change any of the minds that need to be changed, but using Chrome right now messes with my *own* mind.[^Electron] [^OhWell]
+Lately, I've been forcing myself to use Firefox rather than Chrome, chiefly because of the [ongoing drama](https://news.ycombinator.com/item?id=36876301) over Chromium's Web Environment Integrity (WEI) API.[^Safari] I doubt seriously that all we anti-WEI nerds' protests will change any of the minds that need to be changed, but using Chrome right now messes with my *own* mind.[^Electron] [^OhWell] [^WEIchg]

 [^Electron]: And, yeah, I do know that, because of [Electron](https://www.electronjs.org/), Chromium is mixed up with many other things I use daily --- notably, VS Code --- but, in just about each such case, I don't have the same choice.
 Selecting one's daily-driver browser is quite another matter.